hopsage/TigerC-Compiler/README.md

 setup, execution, and tear down (in Appel's text, the `procEntryExit*()` methods).

-This structure also allows for some slick code reuse, using Java's generics mechanism, a fact that helpos to further drive home the connections between the interpreter and these stages of translation.
-Finally, it also let me work in brief discussions of two of my favorite topics abstract interpretation (the theoretical basis for type checking) and partial evaluation (the theoretical guarantee that code generation is possible).
+This structure also allows for some slick code reuse, using Java's generics mechanism, a fact that helps to further drive home the connections between the interpreter and these stages of translation.
+Finally, it also let me work in brief discussions of two of my favorite topics, abstract interpretation (the theoretical basis for type checking) and partial evaluation (the theoretical guarantee that code generation is possible).
 This is explained in more detail in a SIGCSE paper I wrote, "The Interpreter In An Undergraduate Compilers Course" *(SIGCSE 2015)*.
-A PDF copy of that paper is incuded in the `doc` directory, though some of the specifics of the design choices have changed since that time.
+A PDF copy of that paper is incuded in the `doc` directory, though a few specifics of the design choices have changed since that time.

 ### Support For The Tiger Language